Last Updated on October 1, 2024 by Rachel Granholm

 DIY Fall Garland With Waxed Leaves

-Step 1: Melt The Wax
+Step 1: Melt The Wax.

 I found this miniature crockpot at my local thrift store for $4.00.
 It’s perfect to use for the many crafts I have going on around here this time of year.

+I plugged it in, placed one bar of Gulf Wax in it and put the lid on.
 I will say that it took my wax around 45 minutes to fully melt.
 So, start melting your wax earlier rather than later.

 Depending on your crockpot or stove, your wax may melt quicker than mine.
 Basically, I just let it melt and stirred it once in a while using a plastic spoon.